wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 3. Tons of settings to make each box behave exactly as you want.

 == Changelog ==

+= 2.1 =
+* Tested and fixed usage together with some third party plugins / shortcodes (example: Contact Form 7, Gravity Forms, WooCommerce, Use Google Libraries)
+* Added custom triggering options (time delay, element mouseover, element click).
+Now is also possible to trigger without scroll.
+* In addition to pages inclusion list also pages exclusion list exists
+* Added editable and translatable "Thank you" message
+* Added option to auto close after defined period of showing
+* Added option to close forever for submitted users
+* Added support for "embed" shortcode
+* Fixed submit button background on some themes

 = 2.0.3 =
 * bugfix: Add Media button didn't work